fernandezfran/aelm/README.md

 ```

 In this example you need an executable of [LAMMPS](https://www.lammps.org/),
-`lmp`, and its input file with the minimization script
+_lmp_, and its input file with the minimization script, _in.minimization_.

 ## Requirements